nanoframework/nanoFramework.M5Stack/README.md

 Once you've initialized it, you can access both a `Screen` static class and a `Console` static class.

-THe `Screen` one brings primitives to write directly on the screen points or scare of colors as well as writing a text.
+THe `Screen` one brings primitives to write directly on the screen points or scare of colours as well as writing a text.

 For example, you can write a blue square of 10x10 at the position 0, 0 like this: